 I've never been a Fed Basher.
-Believe it or not, that's actually a job description.
+That's practically a job description.
 There are people who have made lucrative media careers out of criticizing the central bank, even when the economy was humming and they kept growth on an even keel.
 But people have made such a business out of complaining.
 Resentment generates clicks, which generates media attention, which generates books and "think pieces."

 Now, there is a torrent of concern about inflation.
 But having lived through the 70s, this current bout of inflation is contained around a few hot areas, chiefly housing and energy, that monetary policy cannot fix, and the majority of Americans aren't even critically affected by, especially if they're still living in a dwelling with a fixed rate mortgage.
 People can also learn to be less profligate with their energy use.

 Moreover, as Chairman Powell acknowledged in an interview with Kai Ryssdal, "we can't affect supply with our policies."
-If this is the case, it doesn't seem to make sense from a policy standpoint to stifle demand, which is solid but not overwhelming, to such a degree that markets have to be disrupted so.
+If this is indeed the case, it doesn't seem to make sense from a policy standpoint to stifle demand, which is solid but not overwhelming, to such a degree that markets and employment prospects have to be disrupted so.

 It seems the Fed is enacting a policy in which is seeks to curtail demand to such an outsized degree that the supply constraint issue will be dealt with as the byproduct of heavy handed monetary policy.